-6. The Town may require a geotechnical study or engineering analysis in order to determine the feasibility of proposed development in the above mentioned Formatted: Font: Bold areas.
-A minimum setback may be included in the implementing Zoning By-lav 7.
-The following shall be considered in the review of development proposals with hazard areas associated with unstable slopes, and the Town will consult the Formatted: Fort: Bold Province in this regard: Pormatted: Polit.
-Bold a. the existing physical hazards ; Formatted: Font: Bold b. the potential impacts of these hazards ; Formatted: Font: Bold c. the proposed methods by which these impacts may be overcome in a manner consistent with accepted engineering and resource management t practices and techniques; d. the costs and benefits in economic, social and ecological terms of any engineering works or resources management practices needed to overcome these impacts; and e. protection of Natural Heritage Features and Areas.
-Formatted: Font: Bold 3.12.1.3 Wildland Fire Hazards There are lands that may be subject to wildland fire hazards due to proximity to Formatted: Font: Bold hazardous forest types.
-Development of such areas may be considered provide Formatted: Font: Bold that the existing or potential risks are mitigated and approved by the Province.
-Formatted: Font: Bold It is a policy of the Town that: 1.
-Pevelopment will generally be directed to areas outside of lands that may be Formatted: Font: Bold susceptible to wildland fire hazards, as identified by the Province, due to the Formatted: Font: Bold presence of hazardous forest types.
-However, development may be permitted ed Formatted: Font: Bold where the risk is mitigated in accordance with wildland fire assessment and Formatted: Font: Bold mitigation standards as identified by the Province.
-Formatted: Font: Bold 2.
-On lands susceptible to wildland fire hazards, proponents submitting a planning G Formatted: Font: Bold application may be required, as identified by the Province, to undertake a site review to assess the risk of high to extreme wildland fire behaviour on the subjection lands and adjacent lands (to the extent possible).
-If development is proceeding T where high to extreme risk for wildland fire is present, proponents are required to Formatted: Font: Bold identify measures that outline how the risk will be mitigated, which will be implemented through Site Plan Control.
-Formatted: Font: Bold 3.
-Wildland fire mitigation measures shall not be permitted within any Provincially School de AP4 Of Formatted: Font: Bold Schedule AB1.
-4. Wildland fire mitigation measures shall not be permitted in significant wildlife habitat, coastal wetlands, or significant ANSI's areas of natural and scientific interest unless it has been demonstrated that there will be no negative impact Formatted: Font: Bold on the natural features or their ecological functions.
+- 70 - 5.
+The erosion hazard (slope setback) shall be determined using an allowance for slope stability, an erosion allowance based upon the 100-year erosion rate, and an erosion protection allowance. - The Town may require a geotechnical study or engineering analysis in order to determine the feasibility of proposed development in the above mentioned areas.
+A minimum setback may be included in the implementing Zoning By-law. - 7.
+The following shall be considered in the review of development proposals within hazard areas associated with unstable slopes, and the Town will consult the Province in this regard: - a. the existing physical hazards; - b. the potential impacts of these hazards; - c. the proposed methods by which these impacts may be overcome in a manner consistent with accepted engineering and resource management practices and techniques; - d. the costs and benefits in economic, social and ecological terms of any engineering works or resources management practices needed to overcome these impacts; and - e. protection of Natural Heritage Features and Areas.

+3.12.1.3 Wildland Fire Hazards

+There are lands that may be subject to wildland fire hazards due to proximity to hazardous forest types.
+Development of such areas may be considered provided that the existing or potential risks are mitigated and approved by the Province.

+- Development will generally be directed to areas outside of lands that may be susceptible to wildland fire hazards, as identified by the Province, due to the presence of hazardous forest types.
+However, development may be permitted where the risk is mitigated in accordance with wildland fire assessment and mitigation standards as identified by the Province. - 2.
+On lands susceptible to wildland fire hazards, proponents submitting a planning application may be required, as identified by the Province, to undertake a site review to assess the risk of high to extreme wildland fire behaviour on the subject lands and adjacent lands (to the extent possible).
+If development is proceeding where high to extreme risk for wildland fire is present, proponents are required to identify measures that outline how the risk will be mitigated, which will be implemented through Site Plan Control. - 3.
+Wildland fire mitigation measures shall not be permitted within any Provincially Significant Wetlands identified on Schedule B1. - 4.
+Wildland fire mitigation measures shall not be permitted in significant wildlife habitat, coastal wetlands, or significant areas of natural and scientific interest unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions.